 Companies concluding that their market share is dangerous may adopt strategies to reduce their risks instead of strategies to reduce their share.
 Optimal market share is a function of both risk and profitability.
 Any success in reducing the risk surrounding a high share is similar to optimizing the share.

 Companies can consider the following risk reduction methods to lessen the insecurity over their market shares.

 It’s becoming increasingly common for many major companies to spend large amounts on public relations and advertising to improve their brand worth.
-These companies hope that these efforts will undercut the public support for governments, authorities, and consumer group actions that may damage their interests.
+These companies hope these efforts will undercut the public support for governments, authorities, and consumer group actions that may damage their interests.

-Yet others use advertising and public relations to publicize their position on some controversial issues.
+Yet others use advertising and public relations to publicize their position on controversial issues.
 Leading oil companies spent massively on newspaper advertisements, defending their high profits during the recent petroleum shortage, arguing that the money was required to feed future energy growth or meet the depressed profits of the past.
 These advertisements probably didn’t convince a single skeptic and made the public angrier about the uselessness of the full-page inserts.
-Many critics even labeled the move as “ecopornography” and complained that these advertisements dented government tax revenues.
+Many critics even labeled the move “ecopornography” and complained that these advertisements dented government tax revenues.

 Competitive pacification allows smaller and weak competitors to prosper in the market.
 They do a public service by granting consumers a wider choice of products.

 Successfully entering markets different from the key market leads to a steady stream of profits that continue, even if something drastic like divestiture and antitrust has occurred.